-1. In the Storage Utility main window, identify bound RANKs and unbound disks by their placement in the hierarchy of the tree view.
+- 1. If you have not already done so, launch Storage Utility from the K2Config application. - 2.
+As prompted, wait while Storage Utility gathers system information, then Storage Utility opens. - 3.
+In the Storage Utility main window, identify bound RANKs and unbound disks by their placement in the hierarchy of the tree view.
 In the following illustration, disk numbers are represented by "XX".
-Refer to "Identifying disks" on page 460 for an explanation of how disks are actually numbered in Storage Utility.

-- 2. To bind unbound disks for media storage, do the following: - a.
-Right-click the Unbound node for a controller, then select Bind in the context menu.
-(If the RAID chassis has two controllers, both controllers are represented by the single "Controller" node)
+4. Right-click the Unbound node for a controller, then select Bind in the context menu.

+If the RAID chassis has two controllers, both controllers are represented by the single "Controller" node.